-If the land you are about to purchase also has a building on it, it’s important to make sure you also have a Building Permit (IMB).
-The function and classification of the building must comply with the zoning regulations to avoid legal consequences.
+If the land you are about to purchase also has a building on it, make sure you also have a building permit (IMB).
+The function and classification of the building must comply with the zoning regulations.

-By undertaking a review of all documents before entering into an agreement, we can find and understand the complete ownership structure, legal standing, and legal defects attached to the land.
+You must review all documents to keep this from happening.
+In addition to that, we can find and understand the complete ownership structure, legal standing, and legal defects attached to the land.

-Many expatriates are mistakenly rushing into property deals in Bali as the offer seems too good to be missed.
-It’s important to note that in many of these cases the first property price is often subject to change.
+Many expats make the mistake of rushing into property deals in Bali when an offer seems too good to miss.
+However, the first property price is often subject to change.

 #8 The property has more owners than expected